IPhone 12: Chipsets

 Both the iPhone 12 and 12 Mini have the Apple A14 Bionic, the first ARM-based smartphone system-on-a-chip (SoC) manufactured on the 5 nm process node.
 However, unlike previous years, they are not the first Apple devices to receive the newest A-series processor, with the fourth-generation iPad Air being the first.
-Both phones use Qualcomm's X55 5G modem.
+Both phones use Qualcomm's Snapdragon X55 5G modem.

 Cameras

 Both phones have two rear 12-megapixel cameras: wide and ultra-wide.
 The wide camera is a 26 mm full-frame equivalent with an f/1.6 aperture which captures 27% more light than the f/1.8 aperture in the iPhone 11 and a seven-element lens.
 The ultra-wide camera is a 13 mm full-frame equivalent with an f/2.4 aperture and a five-element lens.

 All cameras now support Night Mode for both photo and time-lapse video at full resolution.
 Smart HDR has been improved thanks to Smart HDR 3.
 This iPhone model is the first capable of shooting 10-bit high dynamic range Dolby Vision 4K video at up to 30 fps which allows for greater brightness and deeper shadows.

 The front-facing, TrueDepth camera features a 12-megapixel camera with an f/2.2 aperture.
 This model also added Night Mode to the front-facing camera.